ropellad/LDD3-Notes/Chapter_3_Char_Drivers.md

 ### Linux 5.X Char Driver
 Since I could not get scull to work, I went with another online tutorial here:
 [Simple Linux character device driver. – Oleg Kutkov personal blog](https://olegkutkov.me/2018/03/14/simple-linux-character-device-driver/)

-Questions:
-What is a quantum and quantum set?
-Review inode and ioctl
-Can I write something to the char driver, then read the same message it later?